 - Supports

-code with explicit pointers andref
+unsafecode with explicit pointers andref/outfor pass-by-reference.

 - Go: